Daily Newsletters

 Special features: Adjustable straps; removable footbed; wide width; soft leather

 These Mary Jane shoes are some of the most fashionable shoes for diabetics.
 We love that the Catania sandal has a removable footbed that adds support, as well as a hook and loop strap you can adjust for swelling.
 “The removable anatomic cork and latex insole does mold to the shape of the foot with wear but also allows for the ability to use custom orthotics,” Dr. Daughtry says.
 This APMA-accepted sandal has a wide width, a soft leather upper, and is slip-resistant.
-Not to mention, it offers a lightweight but durable polyurethane sole that’s slightly elevated (1.25 inches) to help reduce pressure on the achilles and calf muscles.
+Additionally, it offers a lightweight but durable polyurethane sole that’s slightly elevated (at a little over an inch) to help reduce pressure on the achilles and calf muscles.

 What testers say: “My dream come true — a pair of comfortable Mary Janes.
 Room for my toes and with just enough arch support.
 Love them.”